salmonwatersheds/population-indicators/timing/README.md

 ### fraser-pink.R

-The goal of the script is estimate Fraser pink salmon mean and sd of run timing from daily passage.
+The goal of the script is to estimate Fraser pink salmon mean and sd of run timing from daily passage.

 #### Files imported: